hijiriworld/intuitive-custom-post-order/readme.txt

 1. Upload 'intuitive-custom-post-order' folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. (Optional) Navigate to the Intuitive CPT Menu
+3. (Optional) Select Sortable Objects from Intuitive CPT Menu

 == Screenshots ==